gustofied/OWL/README.md

   <li><a href="./nest/one/docs">Docs</a> Learnings, diaries, tools, notes..++ </li>
 </ul>

-[NEST/two](./nest/two) is very grand. you will find interesting all research, AI, Agents, LLM, RL, and more:
+[NEST/two](./nest/two) is very grand. you will find all research, AI, Agents, LLM, RL, and more:

 <ul align="left">
   <li><a href="./nest/practitioners">Practitioners</a> Key practitioners I like to follow and learn from</li>